There She Is!!: Final step: "Imagine"

-The final step of There She Is!! debuted on December 9, 2008 with the rest of the series at Joongang Cinema along with other various short flash animations.
+The final step of There She Is!! debuted on December 9, 2008 with the rest of the series at Joongang Cinema along with various other short Flash animations.
 The website crashed after its release due to unexpected demand.
 Its soundtrack is the song "Imagine" by Brunch.
 The introduction features a rearrangement of the traditional English song Greensleeves called "Greensleeves to a Ground", due to its reference to the colour green and the relevance of the lyrics.
 The end credits feature an arrangement of the music from the original "There She Is!!"

 In this step, Doki ties a green ribbon around a tree branch and leaves for "Paradise".
 Nabi, after his release from custody, sits down on a bench next to the vending machines where he first met Doki (which are now heavily vandalized).
 Next to him, a small yellow bird abandoned by its owner wanders off.
 Nabi saves the bird from a car and they arrive at the tree where Doki tied her ribbon.
 As the wind blows, Nabi sees dozens of green ribbons tied to the branches, representing the hope and wishes of the people wishing for change.
 (In Asia, tying a ribbon to a tree and making a wish is how you pray to the gods.)
 Realizing that he isn't alone in his belief that cat/rabbit love should be accepted, Nabi begins to pursue Doki, his scarf regaining its green colour.

 As Nabi is running to the airport, he comes upon another faceoff between the pro- and anti-intermarriage groups.
 The pro-intermarriage leader sees him and, believing Nabi to be charging the anti-intermarriage group, leads his group into an attack.
 Nabi is thrown into another riot when the anti-intermarriage group charges.
 The Grey Rabbit finds Nabi and tries to grab him, but is unsuccessful; this is when Doki's animals charge in, scaring the crowd and promptly ending the riot.
 Nabi is shown running through the gap, and as he clears the riot, an anti-intermarriage protester is shown falling in love with a pro-marriage member after falling into her arms, depicting a moment of hope for the pro-intermarriage cause.
 Nabi meets the Jjintta Set on a bridge and Il-ho presents him Doki's second ticket to Paradise, implying that he wants Nabi to join her on the trip.
 Nabi promptly rips it in two, showing his resolve to stay and fight.
 Seeing Nabi's change of heart, the Jjintta Set escort him to the airport, with Nabi hitching a ride on Il-ho's motorcycle.